 Little Courtney had suffered a cranial fracture.
 Lillie’s youngest daughter spent three days unconscious in the ICU before she finally woke up.

-The Hope Fund helped her cover travel expenses for Courtney’s neurologist appointments and eased her financial burden.
+The Hope Fund helped her cover travel expenses for Courtney’s neurologist appointments, and eased her financial burden.
 Now 15 years later, Courtney is a 17-year-old honor roll student preparing for her senior year of high school.

-Lillie is so grateful for the assistance she received from her HCA Healthcare colleagues.
+Lillie is so grateful to her the assistance she received from her HCA Healthcare colleagues.
 “It’s a wonderful thing that people give generously to the Hope Fund for people in need,” she said.
 “The Hope Fund represents hope.
 It gives you determination.
-Sometimes you think you don’t have any answers to a problem, but the Hope Fund gives you the hope – just like the name says – things are going to work out.”
+Sometimes you think you don’t have any answers to a problem, but the Hope Fund gives you the hope – just like the name says – that things are going to work out.”

 Lillie McClain featured in YOU Magazine, Summer 2006